squirrel-forge/ui-core/README.md

 ```

 ### Namespaces
-Package contents listing by namespace, if your looking for examples check any of the dependent packages.
+Package contents listing by namespace, if you are looking for examples check the code docs and any of the dependent packages.

 #### Animation
+ - WIP

 #### Array
  - mergeArray( unique, clone, arr, arr, .. ) : Array